Johnny Mathis was born in September 1935 in Gilmer, Texas, and grew up in San Francisco.

-An outstanding college high-jumper, Johnny Mathis was on course for an Olympic medal before being distracted in the mid-50s by the opportunity to sing for a living instead.
+The son of a former Vaudeville star, Mathis was an outstanding college high jumper on course for an Olympic medal before being discovered singing in the 440 Club above the Old Barbary Coast district in the mid-50s and given the opportunity to sing for a living instead.

-Mathis released his first album, A New Sound In Popular Song, in 1955 but it was slow selling and contained jazz standards.
+He released his first album, A New Sound In Popular Song, in 1955 but it was slow-selling and contained jazz standards.
 He followed it with a project produced by Columbia Records’ vice president, Mitch Miller, who defined the Mathis sound.

 In late 1956 he recorded two of his most popular songs, Wonderful Wonderful and It’s Not For Me To Say followed by a constant stream of hit records.